martinvonz/jj/docs/config.md

 In color-words diffs, changed words are displayed inline by default.
 Because it's difficult to read a diff line with many removed/added words, there's a threshold to switch to traditional separate-line format.
+You can also change the default number of lines of context shown.

 * `max-inline-alternation`: Maximum number of removed/added word alternation to inline.
 For example, `<added> ... <added>` sequence has 1 alternation, so the